Resources for Persons with Disabilities

 Armstrong v.
 Brown

 The Armstrong Remedial Plan (ARP I) was issued on January 3, 2001, and applies to California Department of Corrections and Rehabilitation processes (specifically the Division of Adult Institutions).
-The remedial plan describes processes for inmates with disabilities incarcerated in prison.
+The remedial plan describes processes for persons with disabilities incarcerated in prison.

 The Armstrong Remedial Plan (ARP II) was issued on January 4, 2002, and applies to Board of Parole Hearings and California Department of Corrections and Rehabilitation processes (specifically Division of Adult Parole Operations).
 A revised version of the Armstrong Remedial Plan (ARP II) was issued on December 1, 2010.
 The remedial plan describes processes for the Board’s hearings.
 Notably, the current version of the Armstrong Remedial Plan (ARP II) pre-dates various changes to the Board’s hearing processes as a result of Criminal Justice Realignment in 2011 and 2013.